a-One-Fan/okada-rvc-oneapi/README.md

 This is a version of RVC with oneAPI support.

-So far, this has been tested on WSL2.

 # Install:

 ### Windows

-- Run setup-oneapi.bat
+- Run `setup-oneapi.bat`.

-- If you did not have conda installed, accept installing it
+- If you did not have conda installed, accept installing it.

 ### Linux